Nicholas C. Dias

 Postdoctoral Fellow at Aarhus University

-My research is motivated by three interrelated questions: Are citizens good custodians of democracy?
+My research is motivated by three questions: Are citizens good custodians of democracy?
 What psychological and structural forces shape their success or failure in that role?
-And what interventions—informational or institutional—help democracy work better?
-My dissertation challenged the long-held belief that citizens’ policy opinions are often “unprincipled” — that is, inconsistent with their underlying values and interests.
+And what interventions help democracy work better?
+My dissertation challenged the common wisdom that citizens’ policy opinions are often “unprincipled” — that is, inconsistent with their underlying values.
 Instead, I argued that citizens’ opinions appear less principled than they are, due to flaws in how scholars have evaluated citizens’ opinions.
 In other work, I have studied polarization’s causes, consequences, and potential remedies.

 If you want to contact me, send an email to niccdias@ps.au.dk.
 I would be happy to hear from you.